Sad-sack Packers still a whole lot better than the Bears

 He clearly misses Davante Adams, who bolted for Las Vegas in the offseason.
 But Rodgers signed up for this when he decided to stay with his team.
 Bears fans would never feel sorry for a Packers quarterback, but surely not for this one, who has been the sopping wet wool sock in Chicago’s shoe for too long.
 I won’t list his accomplishments over the Bears in a 17-year career.
 I won’t ruin your day, year, life, etc.

 The Bears?
-Would anyone with their self-respect on the line predict that Fields is going to be great and that the Bears are going to shed themselves of the Super Bowl millstone that’s been around their neck since the 1985 Bears?
+Would anyone with their self-respect on the line predict that Fields is going to be great and that the Bears are going to shed themselves of the Super Bowl millstone that has been around their neck since the 1985 Bears?

 I can’t.
 Fields looks as far away from Rodgers as a cat does from a Siberian tiger.